augustin-wien/augustina-backend/README.md

 ## Wordpress
 The wpcli container resets the wordpress installation on every start.
 This will delete all data in the database and install a fresh wordpress installation.

+### PDF-Parser

+After initializing every docker container, start PDF-Parser again with `docker compose up -d parser`.

+#### Explanation
+This is due to the reason that the docker container 'wpcli' sets new environment variables, which have to be set again for the PDF-Parser.

+#### Trouble shooting
+In case your PDF-Parser does not work, make sure everything ran fine in yout wpcli container or might restart it via `docker compose restart wpcli`and then run `docker compose up -d parser`

 ## Troubleshooting